America's Defense Pact with Australia and the U.K. Has Humiliated France's Macron. But It Might Also Help Him

 Until now, the 27 E.U. leaders, deeply divided on several issues, have resisted Macron’s calls for ramping up military capabilities.
 But Macron’s ideas now seem prescient to some.
 Macron has long warned that Europe’s interests would be sidelined by the U.S., if they failed to ramp up their military capability.

-“In Afghanistan, no E.U. state was able to operate without U.S. support, not even the U.K.,” Andrew Small, senior transatlantic fellow for the German Marshall Fund for the United States, told TIME from Berlin on Monday.
+“In Afghanistan, no E.U. state was able to operate without U.S. support, not even the U.K.,” Andrew Small, senior transatlantic fellow for the German Marshall Fund of the United States, told TIME from Berlin on Monday.
 Small says many European leaders believed Macron’s call for strategic autonomy would fade away after Biden became president.
 That is no longer the case, after Afghanistan and now the submarine crisis.
 “It’s being used to say, France and Europe will be treated as a second-tier partner and our interests will be squeezed out,” he says.

 Leaders in Europe are now circling the wagons around France.
 “One of our member states has been treated in a way that is not acceptable,” European Commission President Ursula von der Leyen told CNN, “so we want to know what happened and why.”